 - Faster recovery since the workout isn’t as demanding on the body.

 - Easier to stick with.

 - This type of cardio doesn’t burn calories super fast, but you do it longer, so calorie burn is good.

 - Improved insulin sensitivity and lipid metabolism ( body deals with sugar better and burns fat better)

 Downsides of LISS/Steady-State Cardio:

-- It won’t really help you build muscle, power, or adaptations.
+- It won’t help you build muscle, power, or adaptations.

 - Prolonged stress – but didn’t I say less stress earlier?
-Yes, but, when you get to higher levels (think marathon training) your base pace becomes higher so you are doing more work for longer periods of time causing prolonged stress on the body.
+Yes, but, when you get to higher levels (think marathon training), your base pace becomes higher, so you are doing more work for more extended periods of time causing prolonged stress on the body.